Why an Israel-Hezbollah war would be far more dangerous today than the last time around - KESQ

 It won’t be difficult for Israel to plunge Lebanon into darkness.
 The country’s power grid, already crippled by decades of mismanagement and the country’s economic collapse, barely functions as it is.
 A few well-aimed airstrikes will easily finish it off.

-Taking apart Hezbollah’s power in days, however, is a far taller task.
+Taking apart Hezbollah’s military power in days, however, is a far taller task.

 Since its inconclusive 2006 war with the Lebanese militant group, Israel has been planning for a re-match.